Jim Boulware, AIA

 “I approach the design process as a problem-solving exercise.
 First, I listen to the clients and together we prioritize their requirements and goals, then we develop a solution that meets their needs.
 The aesthetic and style of the building takes its spirit from this problem-solving process, giving each project its own identity.”

 Jim is a passionate and dedicated leader for Architectural Design who develops amazing projects, including many of KKT’s award-winning works.
-He has designed many iconic buildings in Oklahoma, including Discovery Lab, Unit Corporation Headquarters, Melton Truck Lines Headquarters, The Hardesty Adaptive Sports Complex at The Center for Individuals with Physical Challenges, Sand Springs Northwoods Elementary School, LaFortune Park Golf Course Clubhouse, Connor’s Cove Children’s Theater Addition at Hardesty Library, Standing Bear Museum and Education Center, DVIS Counseling Offices, and the Masterplan and multiple projects for Tri County Tech in Bartlesville.
+He has designed many iconic buildings in Oklahoma, including the upcoming Discovery Lab, and Boys and Girls Club of Nowata, and the recently completed Hardesty Family Adaptive Sports Complex at The Center for Individuals with Physical Challenges.
+Other notable buildings in the Tulsa area Jim lead the design work on include Unit Corporation Headquarters, Sand Springs Northwoods Elementary School, LaFortune Park Golf Course Clubhouse, Connor’s Cove Children’s Theater Addition at Hardesty Library, Standing Bear Museum and Education Center, DVIS Counseling Offices, and the Masterplan and multiple projects for Tri County Tech in Bartlesville.

 Get to Know Jim